top of page

 Please click on the image to enlarge and obtain further information about this tree.

-Maple stands 16" from soil level.
-Container is by Yamafusa, Japan.
+This birch stands 25" tall from soil level.
+Container is Japanese, unknown artist.

 Please click on the image to enlarge and obtain further information about this tree.